ViniTeider/Goofy-Glory/README.md

 # Goofy Glory
-## Just a goofy game
+> Just a goofy game

+A party game where two court jesters fight each other with comical weapons to make the king laugh!

-> Jogo da Global Game Jam de 2024
+##Game made for the Global Game Jam 2024